docker/docs/compose/install/compose-plugin.md

 ## Install Compose on Windows Server

 Follow these instructions if you are running the Docker daemon and client directly on Microsoft Windows Server and want to install Docker Compose.

 1. Run a PowerShell as an administrator.
-Be sure to, when asked if you want to allow this app to make changes to your device, to click **Yes**.
+When asked if you want to allow this app to make changes to your device, click **Yes** in order to proceed with the installation.

 2. GitHub now requires TLS1.2.
 In PowerShell, run the following:

     ```powershell
     [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12
     ```
-3. Run the following command to download the current release of Compose ({{site.compose_version}}):
+3. Run the following command to download the latest release of Compose ({{site.compose_version}}):

     ```powershell
     Invoke-WebRequest "https://github.com/docker/compose/releases/download/{{site.compose_version}}/docker-compose-Windows-x86_64.exe" -UseBasicParsing -OutFile $Env:ProgramFiles\Docker\docker-compose.exe